casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/dictionaries.md

 As a solution to this problem, the Casper platform provides the `Dictionary` feature, which allows users a more efficient and scalable means to aggregate data over time.

+In almost all cases, dictionaries are the better form of data storage.
+They allow greater flexibility in altering stored data at a lower cost.

 ## Seed URefs

 Items within a dictionary exist as individual records stored underneath their unique [dictionary address](/dapp-dev-guide/understanding-hash-types#hash-and-key-explanations) in global state.
 In other words, items associated with a specific dictionary share the same seed [`URef`](/design/casper-design.md/#uref-head) but are otherwise independent of each other.
 Dictionary items are not stored beneath this URef, it is only used to create the dictionary key.